 This setting sets the delay in seconds before a new e-mail is sent in case the WIDS is triggered again.
+This prevents flooding by e-mail in case of extensive attacks.

 BlockAck-Out-Of-Window-Counter

 With this entry, you specify the number of out-of-window events after which WIDS reports an attack.